 Working Capital Needs of Check Cashing Companies

 Working capital may be defined as the operating liquidity needed by a business to operate.
 For a typical check cashing business that cashes $1M per month in checks, they will need about $200K in operating liquidity (or money in the bank at any given time).
 The higher the working capital, then the larger volume of checks that the company may cash.
-On the other hand, working capital is also a major cost that the check cashing company owner incurs.
+The working capital constitutes a major cost that the check cashing company owner incurs.
 Whatever the cost of starting or buying a check cashing company, the working capital needs must be accounted for and added to the initial start-up cost.
 It is best to find a balance between having sufficient working capital to meet customers’ needs and carrying too much working capital which raises the costs of doing business.

 Valuing Check Cashing Companies

 Any check cashing company owner should consult a professional business broker in order to properly evaluate and price their business.
-The first step to do this is uncovering the true owner benefit of the check cashing business.
+The first step to do this is uncovering the adjusted owner benefit (or economic profits derived by the owner) of the check cashing business.
 This technique is relatively simple for a check cashing business because of its simplified cost structure.
 So long as the gross volume of cashed checks is known, a buyer can deduce the net revenue of the check cashing company by applying the ‘take percentage’ (typically 2%).
 The fixed costs such as rent and overhead are easily known while operating costs (such as payroll and banking fees) may vary depending on the buyer.

 Example of Valuing Check Cashing Company

 - Let us suppose that Charlie’s Check Cashing Company has cashed a total volume of $12M in checks during the last 12 months.